bena-tshishiku/bena-tshishiku.github.io/_teaching/2026-spring.md

 ## Announcements

+* (4/7).
+Final project slides are due Tuesday, April 14.
+[Instructions](https://bena-tshishiku.github.io/files/courses/2026-spring/final-project-slides.pdf).
+Please consider feedback on your project outline while working on your slides.
 * (4/3).
 HW8 is posted below.
 There are 4 problems.
 Please keep working on your final presentation!
 * (3/30).
 A final project outline is due Tuesday, April 7.
-Instructions [here](https://bena-tshishiku.github.io/files/courses/2026-spring/final-project-outline.pdf).
-Please consider feedback on your project proposal while working on your outline.

 ## Course information
 This is an undergraduate course in the study of graphs.
 Graphs appear all over the place: both in pure and applied mathematics as well as other sciences, such as chemistry, physics, computer science, and linguistics.
 We will focus on the theoretical aspects of graph theory, although we will also discuss some applications.